dpgraham4401/dpgraham4401/src/content/blog/test_as_you_go.md

     return output
 ```

-And of course, Joe was just concerned with getting it working so they didn't add type annotations
+And since the focus was on getting it working, things like type hints or a helpful docstring got
-or a helpful docstring.
+skipped.

 Reading this function is not too difficult, but what happens when you try to read the client code?